 An Evolution Beyond Symbols

-The Vehicle Build Score (VBS) represents a major great leap forward for pricing automobile insurance.
+The Vehicle Build Score (VBS) represents a great leap forward for pricing automobile insurance.

-For many years, insurers have used the tool known as symbols to help price commercial and personal automobile insurance policies.
-With symbols, vehicles are assigned a rating symbol based on vehicle make, model, body style, etc., that evaluates risk based on those characteristics to help set a premium.
+For many years, insurers have used the method known as symbols to help price commercial and personal automobile insurance policies.
+With symbols, vehicles are assigned a rating symbol based on vehicle make, model, body style, etc. The assigned symbol assesses risk based on those characteristics to help insurers set a premium.

 Like symbols, the VBS is based on vehicle characteristics and data.
-But VBS uses a vehicle’s entire 17-digit vehicle identification number (VIN), and historical data related to that VIN.
-CARFAX’s database includes 35 billion records.
+But VBS uses a vehicle’s entire 17-digit vehicle identification number (VIN), and historical data related to that VIN as provided by CARFAX.
+CARFAX’s database includes 37 billion records.

 VBS from Pinnacle Actuarial Resources and CARFAX offers: